Company Formation in Finland

 To register a branch of a foreign organisation in Finland, the name must contain the status of the branch.

-If you would like to consider other options besides company formation in Finland, then we recommend to take a look at Estonia.
+If you would like to consider other options besides company formation in Finland, then we recommend taking a look at Estonia.